build-on-aws/content/posts/amazon-bedrock-golang-getting-started/index.md

 ## Chat - A canonical GenAI example

-We can't have GenAI article without a chat application, right? 😉
+We can't have a GenAI article without a chat application, right? 😉

 Continuing with the Claude model, let's look at a [coversational example](https://github.com/build-on-aws/amazon-bedrock-go-sdk-examples/blob/master/claude-chat/main.go).
 While you can exchange one-off messages, this example shows how to exchange multiple messages (chat) and also retain the conversation history.